 Data for this analysis were selected using a wind sector to represent the landfill source and areas to the north and a wind sector to represent the area from which pollutants travel from the SoCAB.
 Figure 5-1 is an aerial image of the area showing the wind sectors representing the landfill source in black for the Landfill monitor and in green for the Community monitor.
 Hourly pollution data corresponding to hourly wind direction data that fall within the boundaries of these sectors are used to compute the pollution metrics for working and non-working days (hours).
 Note that the Landfill monitor's wind sector (greater than or equal to 303 degrees and less than or equal to 360 degrees from true north) is broader than the Community monitor's (greater than or equal to 325 degrees and less than or equal to 355 degrees from true north).
 The analysis is based only on direction, not on matching times between records.
 The underlying premise is that long-term averages calculated in this manner more accurately represent true average landfill-derived contributions than do those calculated from matched hourly records, because of the frequent poor wind direction correlation between the two sites.
+The wind direction correlation between sites is poor due to problems with the siting of the meteorological tower at the Van Gogh School, elevation differences between the sites, and the geographic distance of about one mile.
+At Van Gogh School, nearby obstructions (e.g., tall trees) deflect the wind, causing localized turbulence and eddies that preclude accurate wind measurements.
+As a rule of thumb, wind measurements should be made at a minimum horizontal distance of three times the height of any obstruction There are no obstructions at the landfill monitoring site.
+The landfill site is at 1,722 feet above sea level (ASL), 440 feet higher than the elevation of the Van Gogh School site (1,282 feet ASL).
 Thus, some hourly records included in an individual monitor's averages do not appear in the other monitor's averages.
-For average concentrations calculated from the wind sector targeting the SoCAB, both monitors are in the same sector (greater than or equal to 150 degrees and less than or equal to 210 degrees from true north, Figure 5-2).
+For average concentrations calculated from the wind sector targeting the SoCAB, both monitors are in the same sector (greater than or equal to 150 degrees and less than or equal to 210 degrees from true north; Figure 5-2).